Have enough courage to trust love one more time and always one more time.

 ― Maya Angelou

 A pair of trumpeter swans return to my pond each spring.
 I dubbed them Mr. Darcy and Miss Bennet.
 I wondered if they, like Jane Austen characters, faced challenges in their courtship.
 So, I began to research swan behaviors.
-I learned that swans imprint on a mate and on an area, forming a strong bond to ward off would-be predators.
-If separated, they will return to familiar areas, to find each other.
+I learned that swans imprint on a mate and an area, forming a strong bond to ward off would-be predators.
+If separated they will return to familiar areas to find each other.
 Facing dangers along the way, the urge to reunite is strong.
 They mate for life.
-If one partner dies, swans will mourn for months before looking for another mate.
+If one partner dies, the other will mourn for months before looking for another mate.
 It sounds like a Hallmark romance, the stuff of Hollywood, and not too far from home.

 One morning, I stopped to say a brief hello.
 She offered her hand, her name and her story.

 Kathleen returns to this bench each morning, sitting with her back pressed against a brass plate that is inscribed with a dedication to her late husband, Jim.
 In his lifetime, Jim was an ardent protector of wildlife in these natural settings.
 For years, they would sit there to watch herons, egrets and swans flourish in their own habitat.

 Kathleen misses her husband.
 After more than fifty years of marriage, life without Jim is a deep ache.
 It has been said that the emptiest place in this universe is a lonely heart.
 But here, for a few sweet moments each morning, on this bench near their pond, Kathleen returns to find her Jim.
 Turning her head slightly to the right, she begins their “chat” by first thanking God for all this beauty.
 Then she tells Jim about her plans for the day, how she’s keeping up with household responsibilities and additionally, she offers up the incidental delights of life she knows he would enjoy.
 In the distance, across the pond, a great blue heron calls to his mate.